andreypopp/K.jl/K.jl/test/basics.md

     julia> k"{x+y}/1 2 3"
     6

-Adverbs can have dyadic form as well, in case of `+/` it is a left fold with a seed value:
+Adverbs can have a dyadic form as well, in case of `+/` it is a "left fold with seed":

     julia> k"1+/1 2 3"
     7